supercam19/UO-RMP/README.md

 npm install
 npm run build
 ```
 The built extension is in the `dist` directory.
+If you are planning to use this on a browser other than Firefox, you must delete the background.scripts tag from manifest.json.